B-Marshall218/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is sort of the link from JS to your HTML.

 2. What is an event?

+The event represents any HTMLelement like <div> or <h1>

 3. What is an event listener?

+Something that is an actionable item.
+A specific event that fires a callback when the event occurs.

 4. Why would we convert a NodeList into an Array?

+If NodeList isn't support or there are more methods available for an Array such as Array.some Array.every etc.

 5. What is a component?

+It is made up of three parts: HTML, CSS, or JavaScript.
+It's brought together for reuse in a website or application.

 ### Git Set up